Akbar-Ali10/Akbar-Ali10/README.md

 ###

 <h1 align="left">Hi 👋!
-My name is Akbar Ali, and I'm a Full Stack Developer from Pakistan</h1>
+My name is Akbar Ali, and I'm a Frontend Developer from Pakistan</h1>

 ###